Majorana zero mode-soliton duality and in-gap and BIC bound states in modified Toda model coupled to fermion: Introduction

 In most of the treatments the back-reaction of the fermion on the kink has been neglected and the kink was taken as prescribed.
 Since the models of physical interest are in general non-integrable they rarely possess analytical solutions.
 So, some recent studies resorted to numerical simulations in order to address the back-reaction of the fermion on the kink by computing self-consistent solutions of the system \cite{perapechka, mohamm}.

 Many aspects of soliton-fermion systems in two dimensions, such as the quantum corrections, have been studied in the literature; however, some important features at the zero order are yet to be investigated.
-For instance, in the earlier studies there have been assumed that only the bosonic self-interaction part of the potential to be responsible for the creation of the kink topological number.
-However, in those models the dynamics of the fermion-kink coupling sector must be taken into account, since this term might contribute to deform the asymptotic values of the kink in the strong coupling limit.
+For instance, the effect of the fermion-scalar interaction term on the topological number of the kink in the strong/weak limits of the model deserves a careful treatment through analytical and numerical methods.
+So, the dynamics of the fermion-kink coupling sector must be taken into account, since this term might contribute to deform the asymptotic values of the kink in the strong coupling limit.
 This requires the study of the self-consistent solutions uncovering the transition from weak to strong coupling sectors of the model.

 In this paper we consider a modification of the so-called $sl(2)$ affine Toda model coupled to matter field (ATM) by introducing an additional potential of self-interacting Toda field.
 The integrability and the soliton solutions associated to some particular vacua of the ATM model have been studied in \ct{matter, npb1}.
 One of its main properties is that for certain solutions there is an equivalence between the $U(1)$ Noether current, involving only the Dirac field, and the topological current associated to the pseudo-scalar soliton.
 This property was established in \ct{matter} at the classical level and in \cite{npb1} at the quantum mechanical level.
 It implies that the density of the $U(1)$ charge has to be concentrated in the regions where the pseudo-scalar field has non-vanishing slope.
 The one-soliton of the theory is a kink type soliton with fractional topological charge, and therefore the charge density is concentrated inside the soliton.
 The general $sl(n)$ ATM model constitutes an excellent laboratory to test ideas about confinement \cite{npb1, npb2, prd1, jhep2}, the role of solitons in quantum field theories \cite{npb1} and duality transformations interchanging solitons and particles \cite{npb2, aop1, jmp1}.